polarbeargo/GenAIND-Project-Personalized-Real-Estate-Agent/README.md

 - Use the `gpt-3.5-turbo-instruct` models to generate real estate data.
 - Integrate with COMET ML for experiment tracking and LLM Ops.
-- Integrate the kubeflow pipeline to automate the data processing and model training process.
+- Integrate the kubeflow pipeline to automate the data generating, processing and model training process.
 - Apply `gradio` library to quickly create user interfaces for machine learning models.

 ## Project Setup